latent-to/developer-docs/docs/subnets/subnet-deregistration.md

 ## Token Liquidation

-When a subnet is deregistered, all ALPHA tokens in that subnet are liquidated and the subnet's TAO pool is distributed to ALPHA holders and to refunding the subnet owner for their lock cost minus the emissions they've received.
+When a subnet is deregistered, all alpha tokens in that subnet are liquidated and the subnet's TAO pool is distributed to alpha holders and to refunding the subnet owner for their lock cost minus the emissions they've received.

 ### Takeaways

-**Distribution Method**: Largest-remainder for fair rounding **Owner Protection**: Owner gets refund minus emissions already received **Immediate Effect**: All ALPHA tokens are destroyed and cannot be recovered
+**Distribution Method**: Largest-remainder for fair rounding **Owner Protection**: Owner gets refund minus emissions already received **Immediate Effect**: All alpha tokens are destroyed and cannot be recovered

 ### Liquidation Steps